nlee98/nlee98/README.md

 My name is Nick.

-This GitHub currently holds all my final projects for USD's Masters in Applied Data Science Program.
+This GitHub contains repositories for professional projects and for the final projects for USD's Masters in Applied Data Science Program (completed in August 2023),

 <!--
 **nlee98/nlee98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.